 Electronic systems

-To support greater integration into the working role, access to electronic systems will be provided for students while engaged in a student practice experience.
+To support greater integration into the working role, access to electronic systems is provided for students engaging in a student practice experience in Northern Health.
 In partnership with our educational institutions, we will coordinate system and technology access to support a more integrated student placement experience.

 Confidentiality agreement

-All students must sign a Confidentiality Agreement that will be stored by their educational institution.
+All students must complete the Privacy and Confidentiality LearningHub course and sign a Confidentiality Agreement that will be stored by their educational institution.
 Proof of signed form may be requested by their placement unit or facility.

 Immunizations

-All students must adhere to the BC Practice Education Guidelines on Immunizations in order to engage in student placements.
+All students must adhere to the BC Practice Education Guidelines on Immunizations before starting any student practice experience in a Northern Health site or facility.
 Students should contact their school to determine the best way to provide documentation related to their immunization status.

 Fit testing